A few characterizations of topological spaces with no infinite discrete subspace: The proof

 \subsection{Proof of the implication $(i)\Rightarrow (iii)$.}

-Let $\varphi$ be the closure associated with $\mathcal F$, and remember that it is topological.
+Let $\varphi$ be the closure associated with the collection of closed sets $\mathcal F$, and let us remember that it is topological.
 Let $C$ be a closed set.
-We define a dense subset of $C$ on which the induced topology is noetherian.
+We define a dense subset of $C$ on which the induced topology is Noetherian.
 This will be $D$, as given by Lemma \ref{cofinality1}.
-Note that $D$ is dense in $C$.
+We note that $D$ is dense in $C$, begin a generating set.

 Let $\varphi_{\restriction D}$ be the closure induced on $D$, namely $\varphi_{\restriction D}(X) := \varphi(X)\cap D$ for every $X \subseteq D$.
-This is also a topological closure, and we claim that it is noetherian.
+This is also a topological closure, and we claim that it is Noetherian.